phoenixlai833/Joey-Phoenix/docs/step-2.md

 We will also be making a *style.css* file which will live in a folder named *public*.

+In order to create files and folders using VSCode, hover your cursor over the project directory and select the appropriate icon.

-## Step 1: Create a new file named *index.js* in your project folder by clicking on your project folder then clicking the file icon in the 'Workbench' column
+## Step 1: Create a new file named *index.js* in your project folder
 💭 NOTE: Make sure you the file is located in your project folder as shown in the screenshot below.